ketsia0623/learning-JAVA/README.md

 ## DEFINITIONS LEARNED
 - Java Virtual Machine(JVM) is responsible for the hardware- and operating system-independence of the Java SE platform, the small size of compiled code (bytecodes), and platform security

+## Other Important Things Learned
 - I CAN LABEL MY LOOPS
+- Java passes everything by value